projpred: Projection predictive feature selection

 This vignette illustrates the main functionalities of the projpred package, which implements the projection predictive variable selection for various regression models (see section “Supported types of models” below for more details on supported model types).
 What is special about the projection predictive variable selection is that it not only performs a variable selection, but also allows for (approximately) valid post-selection inference.

 The projection predictive variable selection is based on the ideas of Goutis and Robert (1998) and Dupuis and Robert (2003).
-The methods implemented in projpred are described in detail in Piironen, Paasiniemi, and Vehtari (2020), Catalina, Bürkner, and Vehtari (2022), Weber, Glass, and Vehtari (2023), and Catalina, Bürkner, and Vehtari (2021).
+The methods implemented in projpred are described in detail in Piironen, Paasiniemi, and Vehtari (2020), Catalina, Bürkner, and Vehtari (2022), Weber, Glass, and Vehtari (2025), and Catalina, Bürkner, and Vehtari (2021).
 A comparison to many other methods may also be found in Piironen and Vehtari (2017a).
+An introduction to the theory behind projpred, a workflow for practitioners, and further insights into the theory (and practice) of projection predictive inference are presented by McLatchie et al. (2025).
 For details on how to cite projpred, see the projpred citation info on CRAN1.

 For this vignette, we use projpred’s